wepay/zktools/README.md

 );
 ```

-When a data change handler is invoked, ZooKeeperClient automatically set a new watcher to the znode for next data change event.
+When a data change handler is invoked, ZooKeeperClient automatically sets a new watcher to the znode for next data change event.
 So, once the data change handler is set it is invoked automatically whenever the node is changes.
 To stop this, you must close the `WatchHandle` returned from `watch()` method.